conan-io/docs/reference/commands/cache.rst

                             verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
-        --logger              Show the output with log format, with time, type and message.
         --folder {export_source,source,build}
                             Path to show.
 The 'build' requires a package reference.
 If not specified it shows 'exports' path